 Silicone household items products process:

-Silicone improves the efficiency, durability and performance of solar panels and photovoltaic devices, making them more cost-effective.
-Because they can withstand the sun for years, silicones are ideal materials for solar panel and photovoltaic applications.
+Silicone improves the efficiency, durability, and performance of solar panels and photovoltaic devices, making them more cost-effective.
+Because they can withstand the sun for years, silicones are ideal materials for solar panels and photovoltaic applications.

 Construction and Architecture

-Silicones are key to construction and renovation of commercial and residential buildings – from enabling glass walled skyscrapers to enabling energy efficient architecture.
+Silicones are key to the construction and renovation of commercial and residential buildings – from enabling glass-walled skyscrapers to enabling energy-efficient architecture.
 At home, silicone sealants and caulks are used to reduce energy usage and prevent damage from moisture and bacteria build-up.

 Paints and Coatings

-Newer silicone-enhanced paints keep the exterior coatings of houses, bridges and railway cars flexible so they withstand freeze and thaw cycles without cracking.
-Silicone coatings on highway, oil rig and road surfaces are less likely to corrode due to exposure to oils, gasoline, salt spray and acid rain.
+Newer silicone-enhanced paints keep the exterior coatings of houses, bridges, and railway cars flexible so they withstand freeze and thaw cycles without cracking.
+Silicone coatings on the highway, oil rig, and road surfaces are less likely to corrode due to exposure to oils, gasoline, salt spray, and acid rain.